BahamaDev/Fly-Social-Project/readme.md

 ## Developer's Note:

-It took me a while but this was a very rewarding projec to complete.
-I LOVED workin on this, because I gleaned significant insight on how popular social media applications work.
-I also gained a deeper understanding of headless CMSs, and different authentication tools work.
+It took me a while but this was a very rewarding project to complete.
+I LOVED working on this, because I gleaned significant insight on how popular social media applications work.
+I also gained a deeper understanding of React component structures and libraries, headless CMSs, and how different authentication tools work.
+All in all a good project.
 Now on to the next one!